TaibaRana1/Digit-Recognition-using-K-Nearest-Neighbors-KNN-/README.md

 # Digit Recognition Using K-Nearest Neighbors (KNN)

-This project focuses on building a handwritten digit classification system using the K-Nearest Neighbors (KNN) algorithm — entirely from scratch.
+This project focuses on building a handwritten digit classification system using the K-Nearest Neighbors (KNN) algorithm entirely from scratch.
 No prebuilt classifiers or advanced ML libraries were used.
-Instead, the focus was on manually constructing each step of the pipeline using fundamental tools like NumPy, pandas, and matplotlib, with the aim of learning core machine learning principles through hands-on implementation.
+Instead, the focus was on manually constructing each step of the pipeline using fundamental tools like NumPy, pandas, and matplotlib.

 ---